CelsonF/CelsonF/README.md

 ### Hi , I'm Celson Fernando Rodrigues👋

-I’m currently working on PRODABEL with Analyst System / Full Stack Developer - using Vue.Js with NodeJS in news systems, Java with Spring Boot and JBOSS in legacy systems and Oracle PL-SQL.
+I’m currently working on PRODABEL with Analyst System / Full Stack Developer - using Vue 2 with NodeJS in news systems, Java with Spring Boot and JBOSS/JCOMPANY in legacy systems and Oracle PL-SQL.

-I’m currently learning Vue.js 3, Nuxt 3, UI/UX and test.
+I’m currently learning React, Next, NestJS and Node.js, UI/UX and tests using Jest.

 <div>
   <p> How to reach me: </p>